Cognitive flexibility: Neural underpinnings

 Understanding of the mechanisms underlying cognitive flexibility is a subject of current research.
 It remains an elusive property of distributed brain function that instantiates itself in many ways.
 Human studies using functional magnetic resonance imaging (fMRI) and animal studies using optogenetics have shown that cognitive flexibility relies on a variety of distinct regions of the brain that work in concert, including the prefrontal cortex (PFC), anterior cingulate cortex (ACC), posterior parietal cortex (PPC), basal ganglia, and thalamus.

 The regions active during engagement of cognitive flexibility depend on the task and various factors involved in flexibility that are used to assess the behavior, as flexible thinking requires aspects of inhibition, attention, working memory, response selection, and goal maintenance.
 Several studies using task switching paradigms have demonstrated the complexities of the network involved in cognitive flexibility.
 Activation of the dorsolateral PFC has been shown during resolution of interference of irrelevant task sets.
 Another study further extended these results by demonstrating that the level of abstractness of the switch type influenced recruitment of differing regions in the PFC depending on whether the participant was asked to make a cognitive set switch, a response switch, or a stimulus or perceptual switch.
 A set switch would require switching between task rules, as with the WCST, and is considered to be the most abstract.
 A response switch would require different response mapping, such as circle right button and square left button and vice versa.
 Lastly, a stimulus or perceptual set switch would require a simple switch between a circle and a square.
 Activation is mediated by the level of abstractness of the set switch in an anterior to posterior fashion within the PFC, with the most anterior activations elicited by set switches and the most posterior activations resulting from stimulus or perceptual switches.
 The basal ganglia is active during response selection and the PPC, along with the inferior frontal junction are active during representation and updating of task sets called domain general switching.
+Network energy analysis revealed that the frontoparietal and dorsal attention networks primarily operate efficiently during cognitive flexibility, while the salience network and subcortical structures exhibit moderate levels of efficiency in supporting this function.
+Task-based functional magnetic resonance imaging (fMRI) studies have provided detailed insights into the key brain regions involved in cognitive flexibility, including the inferior frontal junction and areas within the midcingulo-insular network, such as the insular cortex and dorsal anterior cingulate cortex, emphasizing their critical role in adapting to changing task demands.